santheepskovoor/Basic-Pythob_Assignment-2/README.md

 # Basic-Pythob_Assignment-2
-The Assignment is to check the basic python syntaxes, provided by ineuron
+The Assignment is to check the basic python concepts, provided by ineuron